 THE EARLY YEARS (1997-2001)

-By early Spring of 1999, Sean had moved on to round out Brollywacker, Jen moved to Toronto to attend college, and the band added Sonya Baughman-Andrews (whistles and recorders).
+By early Spring of 1999, Sean had moved on to round out Brollywacker, Jen moved to Toronto to attend college, and we added Sonya Baughman-Andrews (whistles and recorders).

-This became their first watermark line-up - remaining together for three years, performing at various Renaissance-festivals and college coffeehouses, and recording their first CD, Timber & Stream.
+This became our first watermark line-up - remaining together for three years, performing at various Renaissance-festivals and college coffeehouses, and recording our first CD, Timber & Stream.

 THE TRANSITIONAL YEARS (2001-2004)